SEARCH

 Sunday, March 23, 2014

-How and why slander goes unpunished
+How slander goes unpunished

 As a teen, I once scraped together enough money to buy a hamburger at a diner, then sat down at a table and waited and waited.
 I watched waitresses serving customers around me and after a long period, I caught the attention of one waitress.
 I asked her if someone could take my order.
 She replied that another waitress had seen me steal a tip and that's why nobody would wait on me.
 The charge was bogus.
 I had taken nothing.
 I protested the charge and left the diner with emotions that affected me decades later and even as I write these words.
 I never learned the identity of my accuser.